 Maya nodded and lowered her gaze to the floor.
 Lanre leaned his forehead against hers.

 “Please, don’t leave me again,” he pleaded.
-He kissed her then, showing her the love he held for her and his fear to loose her the only way he knew how without bombarding her mind.
+He kissed her then, showing her the love he held for her and his fear of losing her the only way he knew how without bombarding her mind.